bparanj/pini/README.md

 end
 ```

 Image will not be uploaded.
-To fix:
+To fix the problem, add image field to the permitted fields in `pin_params` pins controller method:

 ```ruby
 def pin_params